willin/svelte-pretty-code/apps/web/src/routes/en/+page.md

 ### Multiple Themes (Dark and Light Mode)

-Pass your themes to `theme{:.meta.object-literal.key}`, where the keys represent the color mode:
+Pass your themes to `theme`, where the keys represent the color mode:

 ```js